amolrv/amolrv.github.io/_posts/2020-01-27-introduction-to-http4.md

 ## Conclusion

-http4k really stands by the promises they made.
-APIs from http4k are written very thoughtfully and are not opinionated.
-They are easy to reason with and work with.
-The only downside can be the lack of coroutine support.
+My experience with http4k has been overwhelmingly positive.
+The framework delivers on its promises with thoughtfully designed, unopinionated APIs that are both intuitive and pragmatic.
+The functional approach makes the code easy to reason about and maintain.
+While the framework currently doesn't support coroutines, its excellent design principles and simplicity make it a compelling choice for Kotlin HTTP applications.

-To know more about http4k rationale, visit [http4k/rationale](https://www.http4k.org/rationale/){:target="_blank"}
+For a deeper dive into http4k's design philosophy and rationale, visit [http4k/rationale](https://www.http4k.org/rationale/){:target="_blank"}

 [http4k]: https://www.http4k.org/